CJSanon/Web-Enabled-Social-Bookmarking-App/README.md

 # **BookmarkMe! - A Media Bookmarking Application**

+## Table of Contents
+- Project Description
+- Project Background

+## Project Description
 A bookmarking web application for bookmarking your favorite books, movies, and online articles.
-This is an extremely new and entirely original idea.
-The goal is to grow this project into a social bookmarking application with a large database of media types.
+The goal is to grow this project into a social bookmarking application with a large database of media types so I can keep track of my media consumption.

 <img src="https://media.giphy.com/media/YvWKwXOHMi5O89i2xj/giphy.gif" width="650">

-## Background
+## Project Background

-Initially this project was simply the result of taking a months-long Java course on Udemy; it is a great project for practicing OOP, learning how to use MVC architecture, and exploring Java SE and EE.
-MY plan now is to transform it into a shareable tracker of my media consumption.
+This project is a continuation of the course project for "Java In-Depth: Becoma a Complete Java Engineer!" by Dheeru Mundluru.
+It is a great project for practicing OOP, learning how to use MVC architecture, incorporating TDD, and exploring Java SE and EE features.
+I'm excited to transition this project into something rewardingly unique.

+## Technologies
+Project is created with:

+- Java 15 (this will run with Java 8 as no post-Java 8 features are used.)
+- MySQL 8.0
+- Apache Tomcat 9.0.41

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-### Prerequisites

-What things you need to install the software and how to install them

 ```
 Give examples